-When buying a home, you might come across the option to add points onto your mortgage loan.
+When buying a home, you might come across the option to add points to your mortgage loan.
 But what does that point mean?
 Are discount points worth it?

 What is a Discount Point?

 A mortgage discount point occurs when you opt to get a lower interest rate on your loan.
-This, in turn, gives you the opportunity to save money on your home purchase over time.
+It, in turn, allows you to save money on your home purchase over time.
 But you would also have to spend extra on the home at the start.
 You have to decide to save money now or later.